DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

     - rewrite paragraph (above) that tries to explain how docker file system works and how new images are created)

  - why docker image development environment is so powerful and fast (explain the concept of images commits)
-    - if you don&#39;t understand git and virtual file systems you will struggle to understand git
+    - if you don't understand git and virtual file systems you will struggle to understand git

 **Kubernetes**